VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 8. The unintended use of obsolete documents is prevented, and suitable identification is applied to them if they are retained for any purpose
 9. One paper or electronic copy of each obsolete controlled document is retained for a specified time period or in accordance with applicable specified requirements

-## Why do Bioinformaticians need a different QMS
+## Candidates for a Bioinformatician friendly QMS

 Bioinformaticians create workflows collaboratively on a computer within a git environment.
 Git is a distributed version control system that tracks changes in any set of computer files.
 This can be used to track the changes of the code itself, but also in its documentation, which can describe the Standard Operating Procedures to use it.
 Git comes in with a set of features allowing to track issues and their resolution, new release of a workflow and its newest features.
 As the workflow often get upgraded and updated, their documentation, as well, is susceptible to change.
-Which is why many Bioinforaticians have turned their back from a standard QMS to have their own documentation system, often linked to git.
-Such system also offer possibilities to copy-paste code blocks while performing the SOP for a given flow, making it so much easier and less prone to errors.
+Which is why many Bioinformaticians their own form of QMS.
 Examples of those documentations systems are:

 1. Github pages
 2. Gitlab pages